ohler55/oj/README.md

 ### Current Release 2.6.0

- - Added the :use_to_json option for Oj.dump().
-This option if set to false will not call the to_json() method on objects when dumping.
+ - Added the `:use_to_json` option for Oj.dump().
+If this option is set to false the `to_json()` method on objects will not be calledwhen dumping.
 This is the default behavior.
 The reason behind the option and change is to better support Rails and ActiveSupport.
 Previous works arounds have been removed.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).